shuyueW1991/simple_knn_illustration/README.md

 ## ext.cpp
-expose the cpp function to python.
+It exposes the cpp function to python.

 ## spatial.h & spatial.cu
-declaration and definition of `distCUDA2`.
+Declaration and definition of `distCUDA2`.

 ## simple_knn.h & simple_knn.cu
 spatial.h & spatial.cu imports things in simple_knn.h & simple_knn.cu.
-spatial.cu is the core of the repo.
+spatial.cu is the brains of the repo.